California OSHA Training Online

-If you fall under California jurisdiction, you'll need a Cal/OSHA version of 10- or 30-hour training.
+If you fall under state jurisdiction, you'll need the Cal OSHA 10 or 30-hour training.

 Benefits of OSHA Training for Workers in California

-The goal of OSHA safety training is to help increase employees' awareness and understanding of workplace and jobsite hazards so that they’re better equipped to prevent fatalities and accidents.
+The goal of Occupational Safety and Health Administration safety training is to help increase employees' awareness and understanding of workplace and workplace hazards so that they’re better equipped to prevent fatalities and accidents.
 Additionally, when employers in California invest in OSHA training programs, they can:

 - Avoid penalties from OSHA inspections